vilya/LudumEngine/README.txt

   - SVG
 - Audio mixing support.
 - 2D and 3D positional audio.
-- HUDs
-  - Using HTML only
-  - Generating a texture from a HTLM< <canvas>
+- HUDs, both as HTML overlays and as textures for WebGL.